angus-mackenzie/snake-id/README.md

 python -m ipykernel install --user --name=snakes
 ```

-If you install more packages and need to add them to the `.yaml` file, you can use this command:
+If you install more packages and need to add them to the `.yml` file, you can use this command:
 ```
-conda env export > environment.yaml
+conda env export > environment.yml
 ```

 # Notes
-* No Longer doing tutorial from chapters
-  * Won't be asked to do them
-  * All the time we were doing tutorials in the first block we will now be doing the snake identification
 * We can use any method we like
 * Stats/NN/CNN/etc
 * Any combination of methods